Skip to main content

 Preparing for Your Child’s Home Care Visit

-It’s important for a parent or guardian to be present during your child's scheduled home care appointments.
-Be prepared to ask any questions you have; some parents find it helpful to write quick notes before their child's home care visit so they remember everything they want to ask the nurse, therapist or technician.
+It's very important for a parent or guardian to be there when your child has a home care appointment.
+You should be prepared to ask any questions you have.
+Some parents find it useful to write down quick notes before the appointment so they don't forget anything they want to ask the nurse, therapist or technician.

 Please have a list of your child’s prescription and over-the-counter medications, the medicine bottles, and a list of your child’s known allergies available at each visit.